 Think about that and an example.

-When providing both a positive and negative message simultaneously, it makes sense to place a transition word BEFORE delivering the positive or affirming message.
+When providing both a negative and positive communication simultaneously, it makes sense to place a transition word BEFORE delivering the positive or affirming message.

 In this order, the recipient is more likely to focus on the positive portion of the message.

 Communication strategies for transition words ‘but’ and ‘however.’

 Let’s transition one of the examples above from negating to affirmative:

 Just reading might make the differences in constructive criticism seem inconsequential.
 However, FEEL the messages if you are receiving them.
 The feeling is a world of difference.

 2. Transition to Positive Communication Strategies is a Simple Math Equation

 I know you hate math.
 I am a math geek.
 So I do this in mathematical terms.
 Please don’t use negating constructive feedback towards me because of that.
 Thank you.